|Entry Requirements:||Two grade 5s and three 4s in five subject areas at GCSE, to include a minimum of a grade 4 in Mathematics and English Language.|

 What will I learn?

-Wherever we turn, we are surrounded by all types of media.
-Media Studies focuses on how the media – television, film, advertising, radio, magazines, the Internet, music and newspapers – affect the way we view the world.
-You will learn important transferable skills such as problem solving, group work and critical analysis.
-You will also gain practical skills, as you learn to produce videos, TV programmes and advertisements.
-Media is the most powerful industry in the world and this course is both challenging and thought provoking.
+You will gain practical skills as you learn to produce your own media products, which may include print and video.
+Media is the most powerful industry in the world and this course is both challenging and thought-provoking.
 If you enjoy subjects that have both a theoretical and a practical side and involve high levels of creativity and analysis, you will enjoy Media Studies.

 How will the course be assessed?